fbrusch-ik/LibDullasSwingTimer-E/README.md

 This addon does not provide any UI however.
 You need something else for that, eg. [WeakAuras](https://felbite.com/addon/4703-weakauras/).

+**Note:** It does not look like I'll be playing much after all, so there will be no further development or bugfixes in the foreseeable future.
+Feel free to fork and continue this if you need to.

 # Installation
 Download the newest release as a ZIP from the [GitHub Releases](https://github.com/uffefl/LibDullasSwingTimer/releases) page.
 Unzip to your WoW clients `Interface\AddOns` folder and rename the folder to `LibDullasSwingTimer`.
 Then follow one or more of the directions below.